MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/refinement-web-part.md

 8. Click **OK**.

-## Change the display name for a refiner
+## Change the display name for a refiner in the classic search experience
 <a name="__change_the_display"> </a>

 By default, the name of the managed property will be used as a display name for the refiner.
 In many cases, the managed property name is hard to understand—for example, **RefinableString00** or **ColorOWSTEXT**.
 You can fix this by changing the name of the refiner in a JavaScript file.